Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 through the Runtime Manager.

-* If you want to apply a plugin **globally** &ndash; that is, to all services, routes, and consumers in a runtime group &ndash; set it up through the [Runtime Manager](/konnect/runtime-manager/gateway-config).
+* If you want to apply a plugin **globally** &ndash; that is, to all services, routes, and consumers in a runtime group, using the [Runtime Manager](/konnect/runtime-manager/gateway-config).

 ### Application registration